hakanu/code_surf/README.md

 ## Features

 * Fast, really fast search (thanks to ag)
-  * Whole linux kernel files (3.7GB) are searched in mere 44 seconds in my machine which is probably not a good benchmark but I scan the spinning disk with i5 8th gen with 32GB memory.
+  * Whole linux kernel files (3.7GB) are searched in mere 12 seconds (with 10 letter search query) in my machine which is probably not a good benchmark but I scan the spinning disk with i5 8th gen with 32GB memory.
+  * Since it does regexp match, the length of search query is important.

 ![](linux_kernel_files.png)